mads-swaps/mads-swaps.github.io/index.md

 Using a target and stop loss approach simplifies the model to a binary classification problem but a new problem is created, there is no labeled data to train on.
 The goal here is to create a label for each record.
 A record being the data for one candlestick.
 This includes the low, high, open and close prices as well as some additional features such as volume and number of trades.
 Using the close price for each record, a target and stop loss price is calculated using the same threshold ratio that will be used on the deployed model.
 Using the example above, a ratio of `1.0% : 0.5%` returns a target price `1.0%` higher than the close price and a stop loss of `0.5%` below the close price.
 The next step is to peek into the future and see what happens first.
 Does the price reach the target price first or the stop loss?
 If it reaches the target, the record's label will be a `1` meaning "buy".
 Another consideration is how far in the future it should look.
 This is called the "window".
 Typically, 15 candles in the future is used.
 If the price reaches stop loss first or if price hovers between the target and stop loss within the window, the record will be a `0` meaning "not buy".

 A common question is why not make the stop loss as small as possible?
 Setting the stop loss too small can result in being "wicked out" of a trade.
 Looking at figure above, if the stoploss is made too small, the wick of the next candle after the buy could poke through resulting in the stop loss being breached before the target price, thus resulting in a "not buy".
-Therefore, setting a higher stop loss gives some buffer for the price to flucate before a gain is achieved while minimizing losses.
+Therefore, setting a higher stop loss gives some buffer for the price to fluctuate before a gain is achieved while minimizing losses.

 For the remainder of the target stop loss strategy discussion, the strategy will focus on `BTC` buy opportunities with the starting coin being `ETH`.
 In other words, `ETH` will be used to buy `BTC` and will be sold back to `ETH` when the price reaches a target or stop loss price.
 This can cause a bit of confusion because the price is the number of BTC within 1 ETH which means, a profit is made when the price actually drops thus the target will be lower than stop loss (opposite the figure above).
-It is for this reason the `reverse` flag is set to `True` (seen below).
+It is for this reason the `reverse` flag is set to `True` (see below).

 ### Determining Ideal Ratios

 In the example above, a `1.0% : 0.5%` ratio is used but is this a good ratio to use?
 Setting a ratio of `10% : 5%` might be too high because it would be unlikely to gain `10%` resulting in a very sparsely labeled dataset.
-Likewise, using a ratio of `0.1% : 0.005%` could be too low, especially when considering transaction fees (to be dicussed later).
+Likewise, using a ratio of `0.1% : 0.005%` could be too low, especially when considering transaction fees (to be discussed later).
 It's also worth mentioning that using a percentage might result in inconsistencies since some currency pairs are more volatile than others and volatility for a given pair can change over time.
 For this reason, forex traders sometimes use a ratio of the ATR.
 For example, using an ATR `2:1` ratio is a good place to start.

 Models generally perform better on balanced data so getting half of the labels to be `1` is ideal.
 But achieving this with a ratio that is consistent and profitable may not be practical.
 To find a good ratio, different multiples are generated and the percent of `1`'s is plotted.
 On the below ATR ratio figure, the multiple of `2x` means the numerator is `2` times the denominator, where the denominator is the `x-axis` value.
 Therefore, when `x-axis = 3` the ratio is `6:3`.
-When the multiple is `4x` and `x-axis = 2`, the ratio is `8:2`, etc.  For the percentage ratio, `x-axis` represents the numerator and the denominator is then the numerator divided by the legend's label.
+When the multiple is `4x` and `x-axis = 2`, the ratio is `8:2`, etc.  For the percentage ratio, `x-axis` represents the numerator, and the denominator is then the numerator divided by the legend's label.
 For example, when `x-axis = 0.01` for the `/2` line, the ratio is `1.0% : 0.5%`.

 ![images/find_ratio.png](images/find_ratio.png)
-<center><b>Figure X</b> - Finding the best ratios to maximize label data using a window of <code>30</code> on ETHBTC 15 minute candles.</center>
+<center><b>Figure X</b> - Finding the best ratios to maximize label data using a window of <code>30</code> on ETHBTC 15-minute candles.</center>

-Unsurpringly, as the ratio grows or ratio multiple grows, fewer buy opportunities can be found in the data because there are fewer windows where high profits can be achieved and fewer windows where smaller stop losses don't get wicked out by the volatility of the market.
-None of the plots reaches the goal of `50%` but the results provide plenty of options to avoid sparesly labeled data.
+Unsurprisingly, as the ratio grows or ratio multiple grows, fewer buy opportunities can be found in the data because there are fewer windows where high profits can be achieved and fewer windows where smaller stop losses don't get wicked out by the volatility of the market.
+None of the plots reaches the goal of `50%` but the results provide plenty of options to avoid sparsely labeled data.
 From this analysis, the ATR Ratio is maximized at `2:1` with approximately `40%` of the labels being `1`.
 The percentage ratio is maximized at `1.0% : 0.5%` with approximately `27%` of the labels being `1`.

 ### Building Xy Datasets

-The imbalance of a dataset is not the only criteria for determining if if one ratio is better than another but it does give a sense.
+The imbalance of a dataset is not the only criteria for determining if one ratio is better than another, but it does give a sense.
 To explore this further, several labeled datasets are generated with different labelling strategies by changing ratios, the window, and the whether the ratio represents a percentage or ATR ratio.
 The following table shows 12 different labeled datasets generated that are used to compare different model performances.

 |dataset|use_atr|ratio|reverse|window|size|true_labels|imbalance|train_imbal|test_imbal|
 |:-|:-:|:-:|:-:|:-:|-:|-:|-:|-:|-:|